Chouffe/chouffe.github.com/_posts/2019-05-25-image-record-iter.markdown

 description: Create image records with MXNet im2rec
 ---

-In this post, we will learn how the mechanisms for packaging any image dataset.
+In this post, we will learn the mechanisms for packaging any image dataset.
 We will also detail how to load it while applying data augmentation with MXNet.
+Preparing the data for your neural network is often time consuming and error prone.
+This tutorial aims at providing some guideline for doing it with MXNet.
+## Oxford-IIIT Dataset

 We will use the [Oxford-IIIT Dataset][3] to demonstrate how to perform data preparation and data loading.

-## Oxford-IIIT Dataset

 From the Oxford-IIIT Dataset website: